plusserver/docs/content/en/security/Keycloak/documentation/backup.md

 type: "docs"
 ---

-Keycloak-as-a-Service-as-a-Service includes automated backup and restore functionality.
+Keycloak as a Service includes automated backup and restore functionality.

 ## Backup Procedure

 Backups are conducted automatically every night.
 We utilize filesystem snapshots for the backups.
 By default, backups are retained for 7 days.
 All backups are encrypted to provide enhanced security and protect your data.

-> *You cannot download the backups created by Plusserver directly.
-If you need to perform a manual backup of your configuration settings you can use builtin "export" feature in WebUI.
+>*You cannot download the backups created by plusserver directly.
+If you need to perform a manual backup of your configuration settings you can use the built-in “export” feature in the WebUI.*

 ## Restore Procedure

-In the event of a restore, the process requires creating a new Keycloak-as-a-Service instance with the same [Node and Storage Size](../nodesize/) as the original.
-Data can only be restored to this new instance, necessitating configuration changes to any applications to point to the new  Keycloak-as-a-Service instance.
+A restore requires the creation of a new Keycloak-as-a-Service instance with the same [node and storage size](../nodesize/) as the original.
+Data can only be restored to this new instance, which requires configuration changes to all applications to point to the new Keycloak as a Service instance.

 <br>